lohathe/experiment-scripts/README.md

 This script reads a directory or directories, parses the binary files inside for feather-trace or sched-trace data, then summarizes and organizes the results for output.
 The output can be to the console, to a python map, or to a directory tree of csvs (default).
 The python map (using `-m`) can be used for schedulability tests.
 The directory tree can be used to look at how changing parameters affects certain measurements.

-The script will use half the current computers CPUs to process data.
+The script will use all of the system CPUs to process data (changeable with `-p`).

 In the following example, too little data was found to create csv files, so the data is output to the console despite the user not specifying the `-v` option.
 This use is the easiest for quick overhead evalutation and debugging.
 Note that for overhead measurements like these, `parse_exps.py` will use the `clock-frequency` parameter saved in a params.py file by `run_exps.py` to calculate overhead measurements.
 If a param file is not present, as in this case, the current CPUs frequency will be used.